-It is recognised that dependent on the underlying structure of a stablecoin, principles outlined in other GDF codes of conduct will also apply, for example, i) security tokens ii) custody, iii) token issuance etc - see <a href="https://www.gdf.io.gov/www.gdf.io
+It is recognised that dependent on the underlying structure of a stablecoin, principles outlined in other GDF codes of conduct will also apply, for example, i) security tokens ii) custody, iii) token issuance etc - see www.gdf.io for current GDF codes.
+To avoid duplication these principles will not be covered in this document.